Whether it is within the U.S. or abroad, the following is a summary of the documents you should have with you when you travel.

 A signed SEVIS I-20 or DS-2019 form

-Page 3 of your I-20 form (if you are in F-1 status) or DS-2019 form (if you are in J-1 status) must be signed prior to your departure by the staff in the International Student Services office.
-Please also bring a completed Request for Travel Endorsement form.
+Page 2 of your I-20 form (if you are in F-1 status) or DS-2019 form (if you are in J-1 status) must be signed prior to your departure by the staff in the International Advising Office.
 (Note: Keep all previous I-20 or DS-2019 forms as documentation of your history in the U.S.)

 Your passport must be valid at least six months into the future, according to U.S. immigration law.
 Passports may be renewed at your country's embassy or consulate in the U.S.